 The value of a financial instrument will fluctuate as a result of changes in market prices, whether those changes are caused by factors specific to the individual instrument, its issuer or factors affecting all instruments in the market.
-By its nature as an investment company, the Consolidated Entity will always be subject to market risk as it invests its capital in securities that are not risk free.
+The Consolidated Entity will be subject to market risk to the extent that it invests its capital in securities that are not risk free.
 This is reflected in the market price of these securities which can and will fluctuate.
 The Consolidated Entity does not manage this risk through entering into derivative contracts, futures, options or swaps.